kyma-project/kyma/docs/04-operation-guides/troubleshooting/obsv-01-troubleshoot-prometheus-istio-server-crash-oom.md

 ## Cause

 Prometheus Istio Server scrapes metrics from all envoy side cars.
 It might crash because of OOM when the cardinality of the Istio metrics increases too much.
-This usually happens when a high amount of workloads perform a lot of communication to other workloads.
+This usually happens when a high number of workloads perform a lot of communication to other workloads.

 ## Remedy